tajmone/lemon-grove/lemon/lemon.md

 ParseTrace(FILE *stream, char *zPrefix);
 ```

 After this routine is called, a short (one-line) message is written to the designated output stream every time the parser changes states or calls an action routine.
-Each such message is prefaced using the text given by zPrefix.
+Each such message is prefaced using the text given by `zPrefix`.
 This debugging output can be turned off by calling `ParseTrace()` again with a first argument of NULL (0).

 ### Differences With YACC and BISON